 - Students should look closely at the content of something (pictures, articles, etc.) before sharing a link or posting it on a wall or page.
 Anything posted can represent or misrepresent beliefs or positions on an important issue or matter.

 Under all circumstances, students must not engage in the following:

 - Circumvent the School’s network management and security system.

 - Attempt to access the personal accounts or private files of other users.

 - Impersonate or pose as another person in any form.

 The use of the St. Andrew’s network is a privilege, not a right, which may be revoked at any time for abusive conduct.
-Any violation of the above policies or any use of technology in the violation of any School rule could result in not only partial or complete loss of this privilege, but also separation, suspension or dismissal.
+Any violation of the above policies or any use of technology in violation of any School rule could result in not only partial or complete loss of this privilege, but also separation, suspension, or dismissal.